zakrywilson/gvim-settings/README.md

 # gvim-settings

-The settings I use for Windows GVim when I can't use Linux.
+The settings I use for Windows gVim when I can't use Linux.